COVID-19 lab antibody TESTING

 It also detects IgG antibodies that develop in most patients within seven to 10 days after symptoms of COVID-19 begin.
 IgG antibodies remain in the blood after an infection has passed.
 These antibodies indicate that you may have had COVID-19 in the recent past and have developed antibodies that may protect you from future infection.
 It is unknown at this point how much protection antibodies might provide against another infection of COVID-19.

-Cost: $135 - HSA's, Credit Cards, Debit Cards or Cash are Accepted
+Cost for Lab Antibody testing: $135 - HSA's, Credit Cards, Debit Cards or Cash are Accepted

 - TestSource Lab's hours for COVID-19 testing are from 8:00 am to 2:00 pm, Monday through Friday

 - You must wear a mask while your blood is being drawn so please bring your own in.

 - Feel free to call or email us, more information found in the Contact Us form.

 - This test is not the PCR or antigen test to find out whether you are currently sick from the COVID-19 virus.